matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 **Pending**            |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
+A single yellow check mark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/S10.png" width="395">  |  <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/S11.png" width="400">
 </br>

-## Send to Ethereum (L1)
+## Send Funds to Ethereum

 This tutorial will cover the process of withdrawing funds from zkSync back to the Ethereum main chain.
 </br>

-**Moving funds to an exchange**: If you want to move your funds from zkSync to an exchange, these steps follow the **correct method**. <!-- for withdrawing funds to your own Ethereum address on L1 so that you can send them to an exchange. -->
+**Moving funds to an exchange**: If you want to move your funds from zkSync to an exchange, these steps follow the **correct method**.
-*Alternatively, you can take a risk and enter the exchange address when you withdraw, but most exchanges do not observe smart contract transfers, and you must contact their customer support to see your funds on the exchange.*
+*Alternatively, you can take a risk and enter the exchange address when you withdraw, but most exchanges do not observe smart contract transfers, which may require you to contact their customer support to see your funds on the exchange.*

 1. Go to "Send."
 </br>